MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.PersonalContacts/New-MgUserContactFolder.md

   - `[ParentFolderId <String>]`: The ID of the folder's parent folder.
   - `[SingleValueExtendedProperties <IMicrosoftGraphSingleValueLegacyExtendedProperty[]>]`: The collection of single-value extended properties defined for the contactFolder.
 Read-only.
 Nullable.

-CONTACTS <IMicrosoftGraphContact1\[]>: The contacts in the folder.
+CONTACTS <IMicrosoftGraphContact[]>: The contacts in the folder.
 Navigation property.
 Read-only.
 Nullable.
   - `[Categories <String[]>]`: The categories associated with the item
   - `[ChangeKey <String>]`: Identifies the version of the item.
 Every time the item is changed, changeKey changes as well.
 This allows Exchange to apply changes to the correct version of the object.
 Read-only.
   - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z